AFLplusplus/AFLplusplus/docs/env_variables.md

     types of automated jobs.

   - `AFL_EXIT_WHEN_DONE` causes afl-fuzz to terminate when all existing paths have been fuzzed and there were no new finds for a while.
-This would be normally indicated by the cycle counter in the UI turning green.
-May be convenient for some types of automated jobs.
+This is basically when the fuzzing state says `state: finished`

   - Setting `AFL_EXPAND_HAVOC_NOW` will start in the extended havoc mode that includes costly mutations. afl-fuzz automatically enables this mode when